Jim Radja's Genealogy Research

 Sister Mary Andrew ca 1934

-Annie Marasovich was born on 23 March 1914 at Chicago, Illinois, daughter of Andrew Marasovich and Ivanica Marasovich.1 She lived with Andrija Marasović and Ivanica Marasovich and Draga Marasović, Marija Ivanica Marasović and Edward Joseph Marasovic circa 1920 at 9120 Mackinaw Avenue, Chicago, Illinois.
-From the census, it appears to be a multiple unit home with at least four families; all with origins in Croatia.2
+Annie Marasovich was born on 23 March 1914 at Chicago, Illinois, daughter of Andrew Marasovich and Ivanica Marasovich.2 As of 23 March 1914, Sister Mary Andrew Marasovich Order of Carmel was also known as Annie Marasovich.
+She lived with Andrija Marasović and Ivanica Marasovich and Draga Marasović, Marija Ivanica Marasović and Edward Joseph Marasovic circa 1920 at 9120 Mackinaw Avenue, Chicago, Illinois.
+From the census, it appears to be a multiple unit home with at least four families; all with origins in Croatia.3

 1. Unecumbered and unimproved Lot 13, adjacent to 10732 Ave O, Chicago.